 Once the sanding process is finished, it’s vital to thoroughly eliminate all remaining sawdust using a blower or vacuum, since even small amounts can negatively impact staining, resulting in an uneven, less durable finish.

 By adhering to these guidelines, you can confidently tackle mill glaze and achieve outstanding results for all your woodworking projects.

 How to Test Your Wood for Mill Glaze

 Identifying mill glaze on a wood surface is an uncomplicated procedure, achievable through a basic water test.
 Initiate the process by moistening the wood surface with water droplets or a garden hose, then closely examine how the water interacts with the surface.

 If the water forms beads rather than spreading out or absorbing into the wood, it is a strong signal that mill glaze is present.
 When the wood surface exhibits water-repelling properties, it is recommended to perform light sanding to effectively remove the mill glaze.

-Conducting this water test consistently, ideally at intervals of 2-3 months, ensures that your wood remains in prime condition for upcoming projects, creating an ideal foundation for any subsequent staining, painting, or sealing procedures.
+Regularly conducting this water test, ideally every 2-3 months, helps maintain the optimal condition of your wood for future projects.
+It ensures that your wood surface provides an ideal foundation for any subsequent staining, painting, or sealing procedures.